department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/dot-indicator/research/dot-indicator-convo-guide-for-screen-readers.md

 	- *If they did not navigate to the links with indicators, ask:* How would you find out if you have any unread health care messages?
 	- *If they did not navigate to the links with indicators, ask:* How would you find out if you have new lab results to review?

 - How do you experience notifications on other websites and on your phone?
-Is there any website or app that does it particularly well?
+Is there any website or app that does it particularly well to inform you of something?

 - How do you think each of these notifications that are being read to you would no longer be there and it would just be a plain link?